Supreme Court justices to hear oral arguments in history-making phone call

-WASHINGTON — After a two-month hiatus caused by the coronavirus pandemic, the U.S. Supreme Court resumes oral arguments Monday, using 20th century technology to help resolve a 21st century legal issue.
+WASHINGTON — After a two-month hiatus caused by the coronavirus pandemic, the Supreme Court resumes oral arguments Monday, using 20th-century technology to help resolve a 21st-century legal issue.

 The justices will not gather in their marble courtroom but will instead participate in a telephone conference call, with lawyers involved in the case and members of the court dialing in separately — a first for the Supreme Court.
 After brief opening statements from the lawyers, the justices will ask their questions, beginning with Chief Justice John Roberts and proceeding in reverse order of seniority, ending with Brett Kavanaugh.